B2B Data: Your A-Z Guide for Business Success

 Also, you can take advantage of discounted costs due to bulk purchase of credits which can be used in exchange for contacts only when you need them as this reduces data decay (the rate data degrades over time).

-To ensure you only pay for the data you need, you can approve or reject contacts by viewing custom data points, such as job title or department, before the data is purchased.
+To ensure you only pay for the B2B data you need, you can approve or reject contacts by viewing custom data points, such as job title or department, before purchasing the data.
 The rejected contacts will be eliminated, and you’ll receive the approved contacts.

 B2B database

-You can buy the data you require when you require it, much like on-demand generation, which helps you prevent data decay while enjoying the benefits of bulk purchases.
+You can buy the data you require when you require it, similar to on-demand generation, which helps prevent data decay while enjoying the benefits of bulk purchases.

 What is B2B data used for?